fmonsalvebravo-dev/docquote/README.md

 # DocQuote

-DocQuote is an AI-native API that generates professional quote PDFs from structured JSON.
+DocQuote is an AI-native API that generates professional sales quote PDFs from structured JSON.
 Built for autonomous agents, workflow automation, and developer integrations.

 ## Machine discovery